Learn how to get into the habit of using OmniFocus with some help from the habit-tracking app, Streaks.

 Introducing Streaks

-One way to develop and track habits is to use a habit tracking app.
-While it isn’t essential to use a habit tracking app to form new habits, a well-designed app can help guide the development of your new habits.
-Most habit tracking apps also provide helpful metrics so that you can monitor your progress and adjust your behaviour accordingly.
+One way to develop and track habits is to use a habit-tracking app.
+While it isn’t essential to use a habit-tracking app to form new habits, a well-designed app can help guide the development of your new habits.
+Most habit-tracking apps also provide helpful metrics so that you can monitor your progress and adjust your behaviour accordingly.

 Why not use OmniFocus to develop habits?

-OmniFocus is very useful for keeping track of things that you’re committed to doing that you don’t want to or need to remember.
+OmniFocus is useful for keeping track of things you’re committed to doing that you don’t want to or need to remember.
 For example, you probably don’t need to develop a habit of paying your Visa bill on the first Friday of the month.
 Instead, if you’re using OmniFocus effectively, it’s sufficient to have a repeating “Pay Visa bill” action in OmniFocus with the appropriate defer and due dates.

 Streaks: Training Wheels for Your Habits

 The goal with Streaks is not to do everything perfectly from the beginning.
-Instead, you can use it to view metrics on your progress and to notice what gets in the way of doing the things that you aim to make habitual.
+Instead, you can use it to view metrics on your progress and notice what gets in the way of doing the things you aim to make habitual.
 Metrics within the app will allow you to tap into information such as your longest streak and the time of day that you typically mark habits complete.

 The Role of Notifications

 Streaks can notify you if you haven’t completed a task by a specific time.
 It’s important not to rely on these notifications.
 Remember that your goal is to develop engrained behaviours that don’t rely on technology.
-While it’s ok to make use of notifications at first, strive to complete tasks in Streaks before you’re notified about them so that the notifications become a safety net instead of a call to action.
+While it’s okay to use notifications at first, strive to complete tasks in Streaks before you’re notified about them so that the notifications become a safety net instead of a call to action.

 Using Streaks with OmniFocus